MakeSchool-Tutorials/MS-2018-Environment-Setup/P3-Web-Install-Instructions/contend.md

 `node -v`

-You should see something like: `v8.4.0` or `v6.1.4` or which ever version you installed.
+You should see something like: `v6.11.3` or which ever version you installed.